QMCPACK/qmcpack/docs/installation.rst

                           particularly for large electron counts.
     ENABLE_CUDA           ON/OFF(default).
 Enable CUDA code path for NVIDIA GPU acceleration.
                           Production quality for AFQMC.
 Pre-production quality for real-space.
-                          Use CUDA_ARCH, default sm_70, to set the actual GPU architecture.
+                          Use CMAKE_CUDA_ARCHITECTURES, default 70, to set the actual GPU architecture.
     ENABLE_OFFLOAD        ON/OFF(default).
 Enable OpenMP target offload for GPU acceleration.
     ENABLE_TIMERS         ON(default)/OFF.
 Enable fine-grained timers.
 Timers are on by default but at level coarse to avoid potential slowdown in tiny systems.